laurentperrinet/laurentperrinet.github.io/content/publication/vacher-16/index.md

 abstract: A common practice to account for psychophysical biases in vision is to frame them as consequences of a dynamic process relying on optimal inference with respect to a generative model.
-The present study details the complete formulation of such a gen-erative model intended to probe visual motion perception.
+The present study details the complete formulation of such a generative model intended to probe visual motion perception.
 It is first derived in a set of axiomatic steps constrained by biological plausibility.
-We then extend previous con-tributions by detailing three equivalent formulations of the Gaussian dynamic texture model.
-First, the composite dynamic textures are constructed by the random aggrega-tion of warped patterns, which can be viewed as 3D Gaussian fields.
+We then extend previous contributions by detailing three equivalent formulations of the Gaussian dynamic texture model.
+First, the composite dynamic textures are constructed by the random aggregation of warped patterns, which can be viewed as 3D Gaussian fields.
   Second, these textures are cast as solutions to a stochastic partial differential equation (sPDE).
 This essential step enables real time, on-the-fly, texture synthesis using time-discretized auto-regressive processes.
 It also allows for the derivation